Tuesday, June 25, 2024

 Aurelia Plath's Letters Home narrative of Otto's decline describes a textbook case of untreated diabetes, two or three miserable years start to finish.
 Their children barely knew a healthy father.
 All the same Otto, a biologist, refused to see any doctor until his toes turned gray and black.
 The amputation was performed at Boston's Deaconess Hospital on October 12, 1940.

 Halsey Beach Loder (1884-1966) was a "society surgeon" held in the highest esteem among New England physicians and patients.
 A visiting and consulting surgeon at nearly every Boston-area hospital, Loder was an employee of none: He was his own boss, in 1939 working 42 weeks.
 [1] Otto had the best available care.
 Yet three weeks after surgery Otto had not yet gone home.
 On Nov.
 5 Loder phoned Aurelia to say Otto had died.
-The final medical bill must have been colossal.
+Then Aurelia had to pay the medical bill and funeral expenses.
+[2]

 Before Otto left home for the surgery, seven-year-old Sylvia Plath made two haunting pencil drawings of her sick father at home in his bed.
 Each image centers on Otto Plath's dreadfully swollen foot sticking up from his cover sheet.
 Sylvia drew the same scene twice and one is more finished.
 Bonham's auctioned and sold those drawings, not to me, so view them here

-Aurelia captioned and dated the drawings (October 7, 1940) and in one of them, traced over Sylvia's outline of the affected foot.
+Aurelia captioned and dated the drawings (October 7, 1940) and in one of them, traced over Sylvia's outline of Otto's affected foot.

 It was Dr. Loder who had said to Aurelia, "How could such a brilliant man be so stupid."